Syphilis Rates in Pregnant Women Continue to Rise

 From ASHA’s Fred Wyand

 The condom.
 All sorts of shapes, sizes, colors (even glow-in-the-dark).
 Ribbed or plain.
 Lubed or not.
 Latex or plastic (and natural skin, although that variety isn’t as effective as the others against sexually transmitted infections).
-Now we even have internal condoms, amazing products that can even be inserted several hours ahead of having sex.
+Now we even have internal condoms, too.

 When I was a teen, my fellow adolescent wise-guys and I were a bit awed by condoms.
 They were serious business back in the day; simply possessing one conferred a certain level of credibility.
 They were kind of scary, too, a foil-wrapped reminder that we were taking our first steps into the world of adults and serious stuff.
 You were never quite sure how to use one, despite the best efforts of the basketball coach who was co-opted into double duty as the generic “health” teacher (which resulted in the Commonwealth of Virginia entrusting him with our school’s fledgling sex ed curriculum for boys.
 I think he taught driver’s ed one semester, too).